SaraLerma/The-Pragmatic-Programmer/README.md

 5. Prioritize your effort, spend time on the important aspects.
 6. Don't be a slave to history.
 Don't let existing code dictate future code (Refactor).

 > Tips: Use UTC to represent time.
-Don’t save a phone number in a numeric field, store it in a string field.
+And don’t save a phone number in a numeric field, store it in a string field.

 Rely only on reliable things.
 Beware of accidental complexity, and don’t confuse a happy coincidence with a purposeful plan.
 So next time something seems to work, but you don’t know why, make sure it isn’t just a coincidence.

 ## 39. Algorithm Speed

 Pragmatic Programmers estimate the resources that algorithms use such as time, processor, memory, and so on.
 Normally, the size of the input will affect the algorithm: the larger the input, the longer the running time, or the more memory used.
 We find that whenever we write anything containing loops or recursive calls, we subconsciously check the runtime and memory requirements.

 ### Big-O notation